Is it Cheaper to Drive an EV than Gas Cars?

 Learn more about the benefits of buying from Carnex.
 We believe that all clients deserve to know the good and bad of what they’re buying.
 Because we wanted to know these when we bought cars.
 That’s why at Carnex.ca, we will proudly display every detail every step of the way.
 Browse all the best cars, automobile buying tips, auto insurance, young drivers, driving techniques, auto industry trends from Carnex Blog.

-The Top 6 Best Selling Electric Vehicles in Canada
+Canada’s Top 10 Best Selling Electric Vehicles

 Who is Carnex?

-Carnex is an online EV dealer built for Canadians to buy and sell electric vehicles.
+Carnex is an EV dealer built for Canadians to buy and sell electric vehicles.
 Our mission is to provide Canadians with an alternative and transparent way to buy and sell used electric vehicles and to accelerate the transition to a sustainable green future.

-Carnex.ca is Canada’s first e-commerce platform for used Electric Vehicles.
-Carnex is the leading Online Car Dealership in Ontario, with the company’s headquarters located in Toronto, Ontario.
+Carnex is the leading EV Dealership in Ontario, with the company’s headquarters located in Toronto, Ontario.

-Carnex is the fastest and cheapest way to buy a car online.
-We deliver to your door and collect your old car without extra charges.
+Carnex is the fastest and cheapest way to buy an EV.
+We collect your old car without extra charges.
 Buy Now-Pay Later Financing is available.

 Why buy from Carnex?